 It’s such a simple slice to enjoy nature all around me.

 And that was yesterday.
 This morning my husband and I took a long walk in the refuge.
-Our sense were tantalized by the sights and sounds surrounding us.
+Our senses were tantalized by the sights and sounds surrounding us.
 Songbirds serenaded our walk.
 The cottonwood seeds have escaped their pods lining the roads and water top with cotton, making it look like a light snowfall.
+I was lucky to catch this one falling mid-air.

-We saw snakes galore on the road and swimming in the water from black snakes to water moccasins; of which my husband can NOT resist getting the moccasin to gape and show its white mouth.
+From black snakes to water moccasins, we saw snakes galore on the road and swimming in the water; of which my husband can NOT resist getting the moccasin to gape and show its white mouth.

 As we walked he said, “It’s a good thing the bald eagles have moved on or they’d have a field day with all of these snakes.”
-A tenth of a mile later we see a bald eagle fly from a treetop, leaving behind another-possibly a nesting pair (he’s a little fuzzy looking).
+A tenth of a mile later we see a bald eagle fly from a treetop, leaving behind another-possibly a nesting pair (he’s a little fuzzy looking but it’s still a great shot).